ageller/Firefly/docs/source/webapp/particle_controls.rst

 .. seealso::

-	:code:`"Velocities"` is a special field name, see :ref:`special field names`.
+	:code:`"Velocities"` is a special field name, see :ref:`field names`.

 Colormap
 --------